SoumabrataBhowmik/Deepfake-Audio-Gender-Classification-Multi-Modal-Dual-Branch-Fusion/README.md

 ## 📌 Problem Statement
 **Theme:** Hack the Fake, Save the Real Challenge: Deepfake Audio Classification in the Wild.

 With the proliferation of generative AI, synthetic audios can convincingly imitate human voices, posing severe threats to digital trust.
-This repository contains a deep learning pipeline developed for **Task B: Gender classification for Real vs. Fake Voices**.
+This repository contains a deep learning pipeline developed for **Task: Gender classification for Real vs. Fake Voices**.
 The goal is to accurately distinguish between real and synthetic voices while simultaneously classifying the speaker's gender under real-world, noisy conditions.

 ---